clcollins/srepd/README.md

 * ignoredusers: A list of PagerDuty user IDs to exclude from retrieved incident lists.
 It's recommended that the "silentuser" ID is in this list.
 * editor: Your choice of editor.
 Defaults to the `$EDITOR` environment variable.
-* cluster_login_cmd: Command used to login to a cluster from SREPD.
+* cluster_login_command: Command used to login to a cluster from SREPD.
 Defaults to `/usr/local/bin/ocm backplane login`
 * terminal: Your choice of terminal to use when launching external commands.
 Defaults to `/usr/bin/gnome-terminal`.

-__NOTE:__ The cluster_login_cmd and terminal accept a variable for `%%CLUSTER_ID%%` to stand in for the Cluster ID in the command.
-At least one of the two, most likely `cluster_login_cmd` MUST have the `%%CLUSTER_ID%%` placeholder set.
+__NOTE:__ The cluster_login_command and terminal accept a variable for `%%CLUSTER_ID%%` to stand in for the Cluster ID in the command.
+At least one of the two, most likely `cluster_login_command` MUST have the `%%CLUSTER_ID%%` placeholder set.
 See [AUTOMATIC LOGIN FEATURES](#automatic-login-features) for more details about config variables.

 An example srepd.yaml file might look like so: